hashicorp/terraform-website/content/source/docs/enterprise/beta/gcp.html.md

 ## Architecture

-The clustering beta can deploy a variety of architectures, from a single server to a large cluster.
+The clustering beta can deploy a variety of architectures, from a three node cluster to a hundred plus.
 Cluster size is controlled by the Terraform module's input variables.

 ![architecture diagram](https://github.com/hashicorp/terraform-google-terraform-enterprise/blob/v0.0.1-beta/assets/gcp_diagram.jpg?raw=true)

 A Terraform Enterprise cluster consists of two types of servers: primaries and secondaries (also called workers).
 The primary instances run additional, stateful services that the secondaries do not.

-Primaries should be deployed in odd numbers to ensure cluster quorum.
-Additional primary instances can be safely added while the cluster is running, but destroying a primary instance can cause application instability or outages.
-We do not recommend resizing the cluster by removing primaries after deployment.

-To scale the cluster for higher or lower workloads, add or remove secondary instances.
+There should always be three primary nodes to ensure cluster stability.
+Cluster scaling should be done by adding or removing secondary nodes via the terraform module.

 ## Before Installing